johntony366/Blackjack/README.md

 If the dealer goes over a score of 21, they bust and the player wins immediately.

-Otherwise, if the player has a higher score than the dealer, the player wins.
-Otherwise, the game ends in a draw.
+If neither bust, the one with the higher score wins.
+If both have the same scores, the game ends in a draw.